Biography/History -choreography and teaching

 TEACHING -2004-PRESENT

 Consistent ongoing classes in NYC, September-August, as ongoing faculty with Movement Research.
-Additional classes take place at 100 Grand, and Mackenzie Pilates Studio, Hunter College (NYC) (see class schedule)
+Additional classes take place at various studios in the New York area.

-Ongoing Faculty with The Theater School (SMD), Copenhagen Denmark
+Ongoing Faculty with The Theater School Copenhagen Denmark 1994-2015

 1989- PRESENT